Oriented Borel-Moore homologies of toric varieties: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor Kalle Karu for a patient introduction to algebraic cobordism, and for many helpful discussions where he pointed out multiple potential weaknesses and mistakes.
+The author would like to thank their advisor Kalle Karu for a patient introduction to algebraic cobordism, and for many helpful discussions where he pointed out multiple potential weaknesses and mistakes.
+The author is also grateful for the anonymous referee for multiple comments that greatly improved the exposition.